metacpan/metacpan-cpan-extracted/distros/C/Compression-Util/README.md

     my $bits = huffman_encode(\@symbols, $dict);
 ```

-Low-level function that performs Huffman encoding on a sequence of symbols using a provided dictionary, returned by `huffman_tree_from_freq()`.
+Low-level function that performs Huffman encoding on a sequence of symbols using a provided dictionary, returned by `huffman_from_freq()`.

 It takes two parameters: `\@symbols`, representing the sequence of symbols to be encoded, and `$dict`, representing the Huffman dictionary mapping symbols to their corresponding Huffman codes.